-All resources/training and support are reviewed regularly and changes made as needed.
-Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for an EHC plan.
+Funding for SEND in mainstream schools is mainly delegated to the schools' budget.
+It is the expectation that schools provide support to their pupils with SEND from their SEN budget.
+Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for an Education, Health and Care needs assessment.